OpenOmics/mpox-seek/docs/usage/install.md

 # <code>mpox-seek <b>install</b></code>

+???+ note

+    This pipeline does not have any reference files that need to be downloaded prior to running.
+As so, everything on this page can be safely ignored!
+We have bundled all the reference files for the pipeline within our Github repository.
+All the reference files are located within the [resources folder](https://github.com/OpenOmics/mpox-seek/tree/main/resources).

 ## 1. About
 The `mpox-seek` executable is composed of several inter-related sub commands.
 Please see `mpox-seek -h` for all available options.